mmad4804/startup/README.md

 [My Notes](notes.md)

-This web application lets users connect with their Spotify accounts to pull their favorite songs for sharing with other users.
-Users can post, view/listen to others posts in realtime, and save liked songs to their own list.
+This web application lets users share their favorite songs with other users.
+Users can post, view lyrics and others' posts in realtime, and save liked songs to their own list.

 ## 🚀 Specification Deliverable